SynergyRentals/Ops-Software-SRG/docs/WEBHOOK.md

 ### Testing the Webhook

-You can test the webhook locally using curl:
+You can test the webhook locally using curl with either authentication method:

+**Method 1**: Using Authorization header (recommended)
 ```bash
 curl -X POST http://localhost:5000/webhooks/hostai \
 -H "Content-Type: application/json" \